Free cookie consent management tool by TermsFeed

 1

-kubectl create -n my-site-namespace -f <PATH TO APPIAN.YAML>
+kubectl create -n <MY_SITE_NAMESPACE> -f <PATH TO APPIAN.YAML>

-It will take about 20-30 minutes for the Appian site to fully start.
+2. It will take about 20-30 minutes for the Appian site to fully start.
 Check progress on the various Appian component pods with the following command.

 1

-kubectl -n my-site-namespace get pods
+kubectl -n <MY_SITE_NAMESPACE> get pods

-.
-When the Appian site is ready, you should see all pods have READY of 1/1
+The STATUS of the Appian component pods will change from Pending to Running.
+When the Appian site is ready, you should see all pods have READY of 1/1 and STATUS of Running, similar to the following:

 1